 Much of the on-snow retention loading environment — whether it's steering or disturbing — is a direct result of the skier's ability and experience, as follows:

 1— Yaw (twist) retention loads are low with increasing ability and experience — but an occasional, very high twist load resulting from a spectacular recovery defines the worst case scenario for maximum innocuous twist retention-loading.

 2— Roll (edging) loads increase with increasing ability because an experienced skier knows how to get a ski up on edge.
 High edge-control loads are generated when skiing on firm snow — especially with wide and/or shaped skis.

-3— Forward bending loads (forward bending moments) significantly increase with skill because speed is usually associated with skill and experience: high forward deceleration causing large forward bending moments occur when speed is mixed with bumps, ruts and sudden changes in snow conditions.
+3— Pitch (forward bending or forward bending moment) loads significantly increase with skill because speed is usually associated with skill and experience: high forward deceleration causing large forward bending moments occur when speed is mixed with bumps, ruts and sudden changes in snow conditions.

-4— Backward bending moments increase with skill because the rear-portion of the ski is sometimes used to finish turns — and skiing steep terrain often induces large backward bending moments.
+4— Pitch (backward bending moment) loads increase with skill because the rear-portion of the ski is sometimes used to finish turns — and skiing steep terrain often induces large backward bending moments.

-5— Lateral shear loads decrease with increasing skill because skilled skiers do not skid turns.
+5— Lateral shear (skidding) loads decrease with increasing skill because skilled skiers do not skid turns.

 6— Vertical shear loads increase with increasing skill — because skill-related speed increases the vertical change in momentum when skiing through compressions.